Rogue (magazine): Adult paperbacks

 The books not only fetched an immediate $1,000 in payment, but they also earned royalties which Hamling paid promptly.
 In 1960 and 1961, Silverberg was writing a book every other week for this series, many of them published under the ‘Don Elliott’ pseudonym.
 Others writing these books included Lawrence Block and Donald Westlake who subsequently rewrote several of his as mystery novels.

 Harlan Ellison, in 1959, came into his own.
 William Hamling was taking Ellison's proposition literally and setting him up to be the King of Pornography at Blake Pharmaceuticals right down the hallway from Rogue magazine under Hamling's watchful eyes.
 All Harlan had to do was figure out how to make it all work, locate the pieces, grease up the machine, and get it running.
-It wasn’t easy being the one and only first and original genuine King of Pornography.
+It wasn’t easy being the only first and original genuine King of Pornography.

-In the beginning those books appeared under the imprint of Nightstand Books were produced by a corporation named Freedom Publishing Company.
+In the beginning, those books appeared under the imprint of Nightstand Books and were produced by a corporation named Freedom Publishing Company.
 Illinois corporate law, at the time, required three legal Illinois residents to become a corporation.
-Freedom Publishing's were three ex-coworkers from the Ziff-Davis Chicago era were William L. Hamling, Raymond A. Palmer, and Richard S. Shaver.
+Freedom Publishing were three ex-coworkers from the Ziff-Davis Chicago era William L. Hamling, Raymond A. Palmer, and Richard S. Shaver.
 However, since both Palmer and Shaver had become residents of Wisconsin, Freedom Publishing was closed.
 Now a defunct Illinois corporation it was purchased cheaply by William Hamling.
 After his purchase two titles were published every month by his new re-incorporated company, Blake Pharmaceuticals, in Evanston, Illinois.

 Once reincorporated, Hamling redirected Blake Pharmaceuticals into publishing pornography and Harlan Ellison was running the whole show while seemingly running Rogue instead.
-In those days, in spite of the popular acceptance of hard-core pornography in movie theaters all across the country, an operation like Blake Pharmaceuticals was at the very least frowned upon and was kept, as much as possible, completely under cover.
+In those days, despite the popular acceptance of hard-core pornography in movie theaters all across the country, an operation like Blake Pharmaceuticals was at the very least frowned upon and was kept, as much as possible, completely under cover.

 Producing Nightstand Books turned out to be more work than Harlan Ellison had originally expected to be involved with while operating Blake Pharmaceuticals.
 So much so that, in early 1960, Harlan quit.
 He returned to New York City where he stayed with Ted White, a jazz reviewer for Rogue at the time, for a while.
 Harlan did, however, continue to write cover blurbs for the books from there for a long time, at $45 per blurb.
 For a while, it was Harlan's major source of income.